 That’s why zero trust is sometimes known by the motto, “Never Trust, Always Verify.”

-How Do You Implement Zero Trust?
+How Do You Implement a Zero Trust Architecture?

 As the definitions suggest, zero trust is not a single technique or product, but a set of principles for a modern security policy.